 Types of stakeholders and their role in the company

-In the modern business world, ‘authenticity’ is arguably the primary factor in creating a positive public image.
-A company’s objectives, character and ability to generate profits determine its overall authenticity and, in turn, its ability to grow both internally (increasing staff numbers) and externally (attracting investors or support from other companies/organisations).
+In today’s hyper-transparent business world, in which corporates are held accountable by the media, the public and campaign groups, ‘authenticity’ is the primary factor behind a positive public image.
+A company’s objectives, character and ability to generate profits determine its overall authenticity.
+This, in turn, dictates its ability to grow both internally by increasing staff numbers, and externally by attracting investors or support from other organisations.

 Internal (primary) stakeholders

 A company’s employees, managers and board of directors make up a business’s internal stakeholders.

 - Employees of the company are invested in the company’s performance to ensure they continue to be paid and retain their jobs.
 Depending on the nature of the business, employees may also have a health and safety focus.
 For many, alignment between their own sense of purpose and the aims of the business is also important.

 - Shareholders are focused on a strong performance to maximise the returns on their investments.
 Traditionally, many businesses have followed a shareholder centric business model, but increasingly are realising that a broadening focus on all stakeholders makes better long-term business sense.

 - Managers are focused on project management and how individual elements or departments of the business are run.
 The degree of autonomy they have, level of influence over their teams, and support they are given to perform their roles are their key priorities.